Productions using LilyPond

-- Mutopia Project, over 1500 pieces of classical sheet music for free download, and the main showcase of LilyPond scores.
+- Mutopia Project, with over 2000 pieces of classical sheet music for free download, is the main showcase of LilyPond scores.
 Every piece comes with its LilyPond source file, allowing you to learn from other typesetters and also make your own edition.

 If you are aware of any other concerts or sheet music which could be listed here, please let us know by writing a message to the bug-lilypond mailing list.
 If you’re not subscribed yet you can do so on the list’s info page.